-The Slate Workshops and Showroom are open every day of the year including weekends, (except Christmas Day, Boxing Day and New Year’s Day) from 9am to 5pm.
+The Slate Workshops and Showroom are open Monday to Saturday from 9am to 5pm year round (Closed Christmas Day, Boxing Day and New Year’s Day).

 Dog friendly, including the Great Slate Tour and Cafe.

 The cafe is also open every day as above with summer opening from 8am till 5pm and winter opening from 10am – 4pm.

 The last self guided tour is at 3.30pm year round.